X Close Icon

 Interested in a specific live performance at a specific time of year?
 Take a look at the list below and get in touch using the enquiry form at the bottom of the page or by contacting us on 020 7709 8908 or schools@halfmoon.org.uk to find out more.
 If you are interested in booking an entire performance of one of our school’s shows, we may be able to amend the show time to suit your school’s schedule.
 Please enquire to see if this is possible.

-Live show tickets are £8 each.
+Live show tickets start from £8 each.
 We offer free tickets for adults in line with the recommended ratios as outlined by Ofsted:

 Nursery – one free adult ticket for every two child tickets bought